 • Encourage peer learning, networking and exchange among members of the youth work community of practice.

-Complementary to these seminars, the Youth Partnership will also develop and produce high-quality, needs-based resources for competence development, where relevant and where such tools do not yet exist.
-These efforts will support a wide range of stakeholders within the youth work community of practice, particularly youth workers, in their daily roles.
-Coyote, the online magazine for youth workers, will also be strengthened and renewed as part of these efforts.
+Complementary to these seminars, the Youth Partnership will also develop and produce high-quality, needs-based resources for competence development to support a wide range of stakeholders within the youth work community of practice in their daily roles, especially youth workers.

 Expected outcomes

-Seminar Youth work in rural areas (working title)
+Youth work in rural areas

-Supporting young people’s mental health and well-being / resilience (working title)
+Supporting young people’s mental health and well-being / resilience

-Strengthening young people’s critical thinking in the digital era (working title)
+Strengthening young people’s critical thinking in the digital era

 Youth work, peace education and preparedness